 Using this additional information, you can create an Income and Expenditure and Balance Sheet in Excel as depicted below.

-And you know additional add amounts are added as well as the lessed amounts get deducted.
+And you know additional add amounts are added as well as the lesser amounts get deducted.
 In this instance, we demonstrate a Surplus Balance Account.
 However, a Deficit Balance Account is nothing but the total expenditure amount’s supremacy on incomes.

-Read More: Balance Sheet Format of a Company in Excel (Download Free Template)
+Read More: Balance Sheet Format for Construction Company in Excel

 Conclusion

 In this article, we discuss basic Income and Expenditure Account and Balance Sheet format in Excel.
 Users can download the attached Dataset to further clarify their understanding.
 Also, they can use the dataset as a Template to do the accounting on their own.
 Hope this article helps to provide a clear picture regarding the account and balance sheet.
 Comment, if there any further inquiries arise or have anything to add.
-You can explore our Exceldemy site to get more Excel for finance related articles.

-Sir / Madam
+1. Sir / Madam

 Good day to you